riga/tfdeploy/README.md

         e = np.exp(-a)
         return np.divide(e, np.sum(e, axis=-1, keepdims=True))

-# this is equal to
+# this is equivalent to

 @td.Operation.factory
 def InvertedSoftmax(a):